 My Microfiber cleaning cloths

 These things are amazing.
 Used dry, they suck all the dust off a surface like a vacuum.
 They perform so well, I don’t use them without gloves on because they’ll dry my hands out!
+(Also, I’ll have a neurodivergent sensory meltdown, but that’s another post.)

 Used wet, they’ll clean anything.
 I use them for washing my countertops, spot-cleaning walls and floors, cleaning appliances, even washing my face!
 They gently exfoliate and remove makeup like nobody’s business.
 I love that they’re washable and therefore eco-friendly.